Laughter in animals: Dolphins

 In 2004, researchers who were studying dolphins in Sweden noticed a particular set of sounds that they had not heard before.
 These sounds consisted of a short burst of pulses, followed by a whistle.
-After further observations the researchers discovered that these signals were only being made by dolphins during play-fighting, and never during aggressive confrontations.
+After further observations the researchers discovered that these signals were being made by dolphins only during play-fighting, and never during aggressive confrontations.
 Their conclusion was that these sounds were being made by the dolphins to indicate that the situation was pleasant and/or non-threatening, and to help prevent it escalating into something like a real fight.
-This, according to psychologists, is the reason why laughter exists in the first place, suggesting these noises were the dolphin equivalent of a human laugh.
+This, according to psychologists, is the reason laughter exists in the first place, suggesting these noises were the dolphin equivalent of a human laugh.